WISHING YOU WERE HERE

 George W. Lowen Coxhill (19 September 1932 – 10 July 2012), generally known as Lol Coxhill has left the stage.
 Thanx Lol for all the music and good times from myself and Roger Turner.
-You will be missed.

 The Recedents were one of the longest running free improvisation group in the U.K. – We started in 1982 and managed at least one concert every year until 2012.
 Scandalously under-recorded, underpaid and under-employed we continued to groove.